Mahanadhi (1994 film): Cast

+The uncredited cast includes Sangita as adolescent Kaveri and Jayasudha as Narmada, Krishnaswamy's late wife in a portrait.

 Production

 Development

 According to Kamal Haasan, his domestic help plotted to kidnap his daughters for a ransom, but he discovered their plan.
 This incident laid the foundation for Mahanadhi.
 Haasan has stated that when he started to write the script, "the script wrote itself ....maybe assisted by my fear, apprehension and paranoia."
 He avoided publicising this fact for over twenty years.
 According to director Santhana Bharathi, when Haasan was asked to do a film for S. A. Rajkannu of Sree Amman Creations, he immediately involved Bharathi in the project and told him the story needed to be ready.
 Haasan and Bharathi went to Kodaikanal where they completed the story after much toiling.
 After the duo returned to Madras, novelist Ra.
 Ki.
 Rangarajan made further suggestions which were used; he was subsequently credited as the film's dialogue writer.

 Haasan initially considered titling the film Meenda Sorgam (previously the title of a 1960 film), but ultimately desisted as it was found to be old-fashioned; Mahanadhi was later finalised as the team wanted a title related to rivers, with many of the characters being named after rivers.
 P. C. Sreeram was initially approached to be the cinematographer, but he declined and instead suggested his assistant M. S. Prabhu.
 The film was Prabhu's first as an independent cinematographer while the fight sequences were choreographed by Vikram Dharma.
 Haasan's then-wife Sarika designed the costumes and was also an audiographer, while editing was handled by N. P. Sathish.
-Cheran worked as an associate director, but left the project midway due to "creative differences" with Haasan.
+Cheran, who worked as an associate director, later accused Haasan of mistreating him and other assistant directors during production.